17. October 2019

 In the years since then, TGW has concentrated entirely on intralogistics.
-The product range was incrementally expanded with innovative products such as conveyor systems, storage and retrieval machines,and storage systems.
+The product range was incrementally expanded with innovative products such as conveying system solutions, storage and retrieval machines,and storage systems.

 The company experienced continuous growth and soon had several hundred employees.
 In the early 2000s, TGW evolved into an internationally renowned manufacturer of mechatronic subsystems for intralogistics.
 The products from Wels enjoy an excellent reputation in the industry and feature sophisticated technology and high reliability.

 The following years were marked by a fundamental strategy change that is of central importance for the further development of TGW.
 The company took the step from being a manufacturer of mechatronic subsystems to a systems integrator.
 The company would no longer just supply other companies, but also plan and implement highly complex logistics centres itself as a general contractor.

 As a result, more and more customers rely on the expertise from Upper Austria, including global brands such as Adidas, Coop, Kärcher, Skechers and Zalando.
 This also involves the internationalisation of the business.

 Today, TGW has units in Europa, the United States and China with more than 3,500 employees worldwide.
 In the 2018/2019 fiscal year, the company generated a revenue of 719.6 million Euros (press release)

 The unique feature of TGW is its structure.
 Founder Ludwig Szinicz wanted to ensure that even after he withdrew from being in charge of day-to-day operations, TGW would remain a stable and independent company.
 Therefore, he founded the TGW Future Private Foundation in 2004 and bequeathed it all his shares in the intralogistics specialist company.
 His intention in doing so was to ensure that the future would be secured for the long term and see to it that TGW would carry on operating in accordance with his philosophy "Focusing on People – Learning and Growing".